rnd195/marp-community-themes/template/submission_template.md

 ---
+# This is the front-matter.
+The framework used for building the website uses these parameters to generate the pages.

 # Name of the theme
 title: MyTheme

 # Thumbnail visible on the main page.
 This is a folder inside the repository.
 Aim for an 800x600px image.
 image: /thumbnail/MyTheme.png

-# Link to the theme on the website (e.g., this corresponds to marp-community-themes.vercel.app/MyTheme)
+# Future link to the theme on the website (e.g., this corresponds to marp-community-themes.vercel.app/MyTheme)
 link: /MyTheme

 # The name / username of the author.